knayad/fizzBuzz/README.md

-# fizzBuzz.js
+# fizzBuzz

-Successfully completed a common interview question to build a fliter-type function.
+Successfully completed a common interview question to build a fliter-type function in JavaScript.